Dead No More: The Clone Conspiracy: The Amazing Spider-Man

 When Spider-Man activates the Webware to stabilize the human and clone cells all across the world, the various Miles Warren clones deteriorate as Ben Reilly fights Doctor Octopus.
 The Warren clone that does not melt realizes he is the true Warren and vows to have revenge on Ben as the true Jackal.
 As Ben and Doctor Octopus start decaying, Ben tries transferring his mind into the finished proto-clone, but Doctor Octopus stops him and succeeds in transferring his mind instead.
-Ben takes the New U pills and steals a citizen's Webware to stabilize the cells in his body and goes back to his safehouse (which is a recreation of Peter's childhood home).
+Ben takes the New U pills and steals a citizen's Webware to stabilize his body and goes to his safehouse (a recreation of Peter's childhood home).
 He finds Warren in his Jackal outfit waiting in the living room.
 Jackal proceeds to burn Ben's house down and engages him in one final battle.
-Ben defeats Jackal and leaves him in the burning house to die and heads off pondering what he is going to do with his life.
+Ben defeats Jackal and leaves him in the burning house to die and heads off, pondering what he is going to do with his life.